 4. Habitats that provide unusually important wildlife functions, such as (but not limited to) a major wildlife crossing/runway or a key migratory pathway.

 B. "Mixed-Use Area" is compact development that allows a mix of uses, either within buildings or among buildings, and includes residential development as one of the potential components.
-Mixed-use areas include all commercial zones (CN1 and 2, CO1 and 2, CM, CS, CG, and CX), the EX, Central Employment Zone, and the IR, Institutional Residential Zone, All other employment zones, industrial zones, and the Open Space Zone are not included.
+Mixed-use areas include all commercial/mixed-use zones (CR, CM1, CM2, CM3, CE, CX), the EX, Central Employment Zone, and the Campus Institutional Zones (CI1, CI2, and IR).
+All other employment zones, industrial zones, and the Open Space Zone are not included.

 C. "Significant alterations" are changes to property that are 35 percent or greater than the assessed value of all improvements on the site.
 Mandatory improvements for fire, life safety and accessibility do not count toward the threshold.